-Today, Uber is valued over $68 billion and is active in 77 countries worldwide.
+Today, Uber is valued at over $68 billion and is active in 77 countries worldwide.

 Create your app MVP in a few steps

 In order to create your app MVP, sign up for free in our Shoutem builder.
-You can build your own app in no time without coding and if you need some help, check out this four minute video how to use the builder and create your app.
+You can build your own app in no time without coding and if you need some help, check out this four-minute video on how to use the builder and create your app.